 Navigating the publishing landscape is often overwhelming for an author: you’re opening your mind to new ideas, expanding your comfort zone, releasing your art out into the world.
 The last thing you want to worry about is trying to understand all of the lingo that goes into the process—and trust us, there’s a lot.
 It’s important to be familiar with the words and phrases you may come across during the publishing process.

 From ARCs to YA, here’s your guide to everything you need to know.
-Some of this content is pulled for our SparkPress and She Writes Press Author Handbooks, while other terms we thought were important for you to know.
+Some of this content is by our SparkPress and She Writes Press Author Handbooks, while other terms we think are important for you to know.

-Acquisition: Beginning of the publishing process, where the contract is filled out and rights are negotiated.
+Acquisition: Beginning of the publishing process.
+This is where we fill the contract and negotiate rights.

 ARCS (advanced reader copies): ARCs, also known as galleys, are the first go on the final version of your book.
 It can be an electronic, paperback or hardcover version, and might be missing some elements like illustrations, acknowledgments, the Library of Congress Control Number, and more.
 It will have the publicists information printed on the back cover, as well as the pub date, and the notation that it is not the final book.